ardanlabs/gotraining/topics/data/README.md

 Data analytics projects should follow these steps in this order:

-1. Understand the decisions, actions and consequences involved.
+1. Understand the insights, actions and consequences involved.
 2. Understand the relevant data to be gathered and analyzed.
 3. Gather and organize the relevant data.
-4. Understand the readability and expectations for determining valid results.
+4. Understand the expectations for determining valid results.
-5. Determine the most interpretable process to produce the valid results.
+5. Determine the most interpretable process that can produce valid results.
-6. Determine how you will test the validity of the results.
+6. Determine how you will test the validity of results.
 7. Develop the determined process and tests.
 8. Test the results and evaluate against your expectations.
 9. Refactor as necessary.
 10. Looks for ways to simplify, minimize and reduce.

-When the results don’t meet the expectations, ask yourself if modifying the determined process or data improve the validity of the results?
+When the results don’t meet the expectations, ask yourself if modifying the determined process or data might improve the validity of the results?

 - If YES, you must re-evaluate:
     - Are such modifications warranted?
     - Can the modification be tested against the expectations?
     - Do I need to increase complexity?
     - Have I tested the most simplistic and interpretable solutions first?
-- In NO, you must re-evaluate:
+- If NO, you must re-evaluate:
     - Am I using the best determined process?
     - Am I using the best data?
-    - Are my expectations incorrect?
+    - Are my expectations unrealistic?

 ### Guidelines, Decision Making and Trade-Offs